MewPurPur/GodSVG/README.md

 <details><summary>Verifying the APK signature on Android</summary>

-To verify the APK signature of the experimental Android build, check if the release APK is signed with the correct certificate by comparing the following fingerprints:
+To verify the APK signature of Android builds, check if the release APK is signed with the correct certificate by comparing the following fingerprints:
 ```
 SHA1: BC:78:C1:A1:90:B4:5E:5A:13:49:4C:07:22:2E:F5:0B:5D:88:5E:5B
 SHA256: 68:39:C3:D4:9B:74:DF:30:C5:0B:32:B8:81:04:05:A7:45:80:7B:D5:A8:0B:64:D1:9A:46:89:38:28:5A:DB:5D